On the correspondence from Bayesian log-linear modelling to logistic regression modelling with $g$-priors: Illustrations

-Following the notation in Agresti (2002), a single letter denotes the presence of a main effect, two letter terms denote the presence of the implied first-order interaction and so on and so forth.
+We simulate data from 1000 subjects, on six binary variables $\{Y,A,B,C,D,E\}$.
+Probabilities that correspond to the cells of the $2^6$ contingency table are generated in accordance with the log-linear model, $\mbox{log}(\bfmu)=YAB+YCD+YE$.
+Adopting the notation in Agresti (2002), a single letter denotes the presence of a main effect, two letter terms denote the presence of the implied first-order interaction and so on and so forth.
 The presence of an interaction between a set of variables implies the presence of all lower order interactions plus main effects for that set.
-For the generated data, model selection on the space of all possible graphical log-linear models assigns posterior probability to the model above equal to 0.98.
-In this study, the signal in the data with regard to the dependence structure between the factors is very strong, allowing to fully demonstrate the direct correspondence between the two types of analysis.
+Cell counts are simulated according to the generated cell probabilities.
+Parameter values and the design matrix of the log-linear model used to generate the cell probabilities are given in the Supplemental material, Section S2.